OSITO326/ExpressTS-Diplomado/README.md

 # Template Express with Typescript

-This template use Express backend with Typescript, use screaming architecture as directories architecture.
+This template use Express backend with Typescript, trying use screaming architecture.

 ---